A more grounded Christmas

-I am routinely bad at routines, I abhor them, for all sorts of reasons, however, I know from bitter experience how the colder months call for a little more discipline then my usual airy-fairy approach.
+I am routinely bad at routines, I abhor them, for all sorts of reasons, however, I know from bitter experience how the colder months call for a little more discipline than my usual airy-fairy approach.

-Throw together any of the varied mix of ingredients that basic living has to offer, and it can all get so overwhelming so fast and that’s why I shall be employing a little more structure this autumn forward as an act of kindness upon my future self.
+Throw together any of the varied mixes of ingredients that basic living has to offer, and it can all get so overwhelming so fast and that’s why I shall be employing a little more structure this autumn forward as an act of kindness upon my future self.

 With music in the background, preferably.